Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation

-Without taxation, adding a ratchet increases fees by 10\% to 60\% (Table \ref{tab-FairGuaranteeFee-StaticvsDynamic}).
-However, in the presence of taxes, fees increase significantly by at least one-third in the dynamic case and up to four times in the static case.
+Without taxation, adding a ratchet increases fees by approximately 10\% to 60\% (Table \ref{tab-FairGuaranteeFee-StaticvsDynamic}).
+However, in the presence of taxes, fees increase significantly by at least 25\% in the dynamic case and up to four times in the static case.
 Ratchets have a greater impact on fees when taxes are present due to the implied rational behavior of policyholders.
 Assuming no cash fund, Table \ref{tab-OptWithSummary-ScenarioAnalysis} shows that policyholders make excess withdrawals slightly more often when no ratchet is present.
-However, these excess withdrawals result in effective surrenders in 33\% of cases when $\theta = 0$ and in 15\% of cases when taxation is present ($\theta = 2.5\%$).
+However, these excess withdrawals result in effective surrenders in about 32\% of cases when $\theta = 0$ and in 15\% of cases when all cash flows are taxed ($\theta = 2.5\%$) (Panel A) and 10\% under the partial taxation case (Panel B).
 When ratchets are present, surrenders disappear altogether.
 The combination of taxes and ratchets leads to more \textit{static}-like behavior, allowing the guarantee base to grow without penalties, which yields greater payments and proportionally higher fair fees.
 With a cash fund, similar reasoning applies.
 In this case, however, behavior primarily splits between no withdrawals (implying cash fund injections at the ratcheted guarantee level) and excess withdrawals, rather than between withdrawals at the guarantee level and excess withdrawals.
 Furthermore, the cash fund essentially forces a minimum withdrawal equal to the guarantee.
-This discourages the underlying fund from growing excessively and thus avoiding overly aggressive ratcheting, which typically happens when the policyholder chooses not to make a withdrawal.\footnote{Indeed, it may be optimal for a policyholder to not make any withdrawals as part of a bang-bang strategy (i.e. zero withdrawal, withdrawal of the contractual amount, or full surrender of the contract); see, for example, \citet{AzimzadehForsyth-2015}, \citet{ShenWeng-2020}, and references therein.}
+This discourages the underlying fund from growing excessively and thus avoiding overly aggressive ratcheting, which typically happens when the policyholder chooses not to make a withdrawal. { Moreover, routing the guaranteed benefit through the cash fund vehicle ensures that the product is suitable within a superannuation retirement environment, where retirement income streams must exceed the minimum annual withdrawal prescribed by the Australian Taxation Office \citep{ATOminwith}.}\footnote{Indeed, it may be optimal for a policyholder to not make any withdrawals as part of a bang-bang strategy (i.e. zero withdrawal, withdrawal of the contractual amount, or full surrender of the contract); see, for example, \citet{AzimzadehForsyth-2015}.}